mech/Notes/Design (Product)/process.md

 > An MVP should be fast and easy to put through a reality check.
 If you have the team capable of delivering this in 3 days, why do more?

 > If you think that it's impossible to test your idea in 3 days, you are wrong.
 Because what you need is not a fully functional prototype, but simply a proof that your idea will drive some interest, which is something that can be achieved with a fraction of what you think your product should do.

+> "This won't be a popular opinion, but whenever I see Axure/Balsamiq/Omnigraffle in a portfolio it's a red flag for me" - [@Cennydd](https://twitter.com/Cennydd/status/516577125969969153)

 ---